bitbuggy/Haar-Cascade-Face-Detection/README.md

 'directory where you save the project'$ ./faceDetection.py
 chmod 755 --> permission mode on Unix like systems

-An 'Hi There' should appear on screen and then voila you face detection script is working.
+An 'Hi There' should appear on screen and then voila your face detection script is working.
-Enjoy and create new things with this script.
+Enjoy :).

 Português